April 12, 2021

 If your end customer is close to the shipping point you can use home delivery options rather than premium express.
 Often the delivery times are exactly the same, but the costs are much different.
-This can enable you to save up to 30-60% for packages when you shift your spend for nearby zones.
+This can enable you to save up to 30-60% for packages when you shift your spend to nearby zones.

 You should analyze your shipping zones and locations every few years and understand if your footprint is optimized.
 Shipping everything from one location or your headquarters often is not optimal.
 Analyze your shipping patterns using historical data and see if your operations can be improved by adding, changing or removing locations.

-Right sizing and updating your packaging type can save you money in terms of size, material cost, weight, as well as labor costs associated with packing.
+Right-sizing and updating your packaging type can save you money in terms of size, material cost, weight, as well as labor costs associated with packing.
 Parcel carriers often charge based on dimensional weight rather than parcel weight.
 If you leave too much extra space in your packages you could be overpaying for your delivery costs.
 As technology improves we are seeing better and more efficient packaging options.
 Check to see if you are able to use lighter materials.

 Make sure your company has a system to verify addresses before sending a package.
-Undelivered packages are a real cost in terms of of the direct postage, labor and materials.
+Undelivered packages are a real cost in terms of the direct postage, labor and materials.
 Keep clean database records, and have a verification system in place when you add or change an address.
-Suite numbers, PO boxes and apartment numbers are small items that can add a lot of cost if they are wrong.
+Suite numbers, PO boxes and apartment numbers are small items that can add a lot of unneeded costs if they are wrong.

 Partnering with a 3PL provider can help you reduce your expenses.
 These companies often have special volume deals with carriers and they can pass some of those savings to you.
 Some 3PL providers can offer discounts of 10-40% for heavier packages.